gvwilson/thirdbit/src/fiction/iffy/index.md

 "How do I look?" she asked.

 He flashed her a smile.
-"Just like Nagatha when I first met her.
+"As pretty as Nagatha when I first met her.
 You'll need this too."
 He waited for her to shrug into the windbreaker before handing her a bracelet